 Dr. Heidegger’s Experiment:- Two septuagenarian friends, Dr Carl Heidegger and Alex Medbourne, come together to commiserate the anniversary of Heidegger’s fiancée Sylvia’s death, after she collapsed on the eve of their wedding.
 Heidegger has spent the ensuing 38 years unmarried.
 A storm blows the entrance to Sylvia’s crypt open and they are startled to find her body preserved, looking just the same as when she died.
 Heidegger realizes that the water dripping onto the coffin contains a heretofore unknown mix of elements that has stopped her aging.
 He distils the water and they take turns drinking it and instantly regain their youth.
 Heidegger then has the idea that the water can be used to bring Sylvia back from the dead.
 Rappaccini’s Daughter:- While visiting Padua, young student Giovanni Guasconti becomes captivated with a beautiful woman he sees across the courtyard from his window.
 He finds that she is Beatrice, the daughter of the eminent scientist Giacomo Rappaccini.
 However, she shuns all meeting with him and will allow none into the courtyard.
 He fights his way to see her – only to find that her father, desiring to protect her from sin, has injected her with plant toxins that make her deadly to all who touch her.
 The House of the Seven Gables:- Gerald Pyncheon returns to his family home, along with his new bride Alice.
 Ignoring warnings of the family curse, he determines to find the treasure that is reputedly buried in a vault somewhere in the house.
 Alice is haunted by visions of the past and comes to learn how 150 years before Pyncheon’s ancestor convicted an innocent man of witchcraft so that he could commandeer his property to build the house and how all Pyncheon men have been cursed to die since.

 Nathaniel Hawthorne (1804-64) is probably known to most through high school English Lit class and for having written the classic novel of 19th Century American literature The Scarlet Letter (1850).
 His other best known work is the novel The House of the Seven Gables (1851), a Gothic retribution story.
 Less well known is Hawthorne’s substantial output as a horror writer.
-Hawthorne delivered well-known works of the fantastique such as Young Goodman Brown (1835) and Feathertop (1852), both of which have been multiply filmed.
+Hawthorne delivered well-known works of the fantastique such as Young Goodman Brown (1835) and Feathertop (1852), both of which have been multiply filmed (although none of the versions have a particularly high profile).
 Hawthorne to all accounts led a very unhappy life, in Salem, Massachusetts, living in solitude and enjoying little success as a writer within his lifetime.